How much do you REALLY need to save for retirement?

 One way to begin knowing how much to save is to simplify the issue: What do you expect your essential monthly expenses to be in retirement, and what type of monthly income will you have?
 Doing that will give you a more realistic view of whether the money you’ve saved will last.
-Begin with an understanding of your essential expenses, layer in the goals, and account for the risks you'll face in retirement.
+Begin with understanding your essential expenses, layer in the goals, and account for the risks you'll face in retirement.
 From here, you'll have a better sense of the savings needed to meet the challenges and opportunities that retirement presents.

-We've put together a simple 4-step framework to help you determine how much you really need to save for retirement.
+We've put together a simple 4-step framework to help determine how much you really need to save for retirement.

 1: Determine your essential expenses